 What should I wear on my head?

-A hat to wear under the hood of the rainjacket (or instead of it if you don’t like hoods) is a great idea.
+A hat to wear under the hood of the rainjacket (or instead of it if you don’t like hoods) is a great idea and I small but super helpful piece of Pacific Northwest winter gear.
 I recommend a wool or fleece hat which will still keep you warm if it gets wet.
 I have many hats that I wear all the time, but recently I’ve fallen in love with this smartwool headband :

 I love it because it keeps my ears warm but my head doesn’t get too hot (which it almost always does if I’m hiking, snowshoeing or skiing).
 Highly recommended!